bb4/bb4-gradle/README.md

  - `bb4-deploy` - used to deploy projects to a website.
  - `bb4-publish` - used to deploy projects to sonatype, and from there release to a maven repository so that they can be shared.

+To deploy, udpate the versoin in `build.gradle`, and run <br>
+`./gradlew publishArtifacts`<br>
-To use, include something like the following in your projects build.gradle file
+To use, include something like the following in your projects build.gradle file.

 ```
 buildscript {